Kaljurand/K6nele/docs/en/developer_guide.md

 ## Introduction

-Kõnele is an app that helps another app to communicate with two online speech recognition servers, running the following software:
+Kõnele is an app that helps other apps to communicate with two online speech recognition servers, running the following software:

 - continuous full-duplex server, <https://github.com/alumae/kaldi-gstreamer-server>,
 - grammar-supporting server, <https://github.com/alumae/ruby-pocketsphinx-server>.

-You can benefit from Kõnele either by implementing a new app and using an existing running server, or deploying a new server and reconfiguring Kõnele to use it.
+You can benefit from Kõnele either by implementing a new app and using an existing running server, or deploying a new server and using it from an existing app.

 ## Calling Kõnele as an activity